esilver0/CATT/sslstrip-experiment.md

 ```
 sudo tcpdump -s 0 -i eth1 -A tcp port http
 ```
 to display only HTTP packets.
-This will display the unencrypted communication between the client and the site that the attacker can see.
+This is the unencrypted communication between the client and the site that the attacker can see.

 In the Firefox window where NoVNC is running, visit